 The 21st Century Missoula Public Library

-A+E Architects is partnering with Minneapolis-based library specialists MSR to design a building that brings MPL up to public space standards, accommodates future growth, and responds to community needs and change.
+A+E Architects is partnering with Minneapolis-based library specialists MSR Design to plan a building that brings MPL up to public space standards, accommodates future growth, and responds to community needs and change.

-Construction will cost $35M.
-Thirty million will derive from a public bond, at a cost of $2.34/mo for the average property owner. $5M is being raised in a capital campaign.
+Construction estimate: $36.5M.
+Thirty million derives from a public bond. $5M+ is being raised in a capital campaign.
 An efficient, new public library will increase our community’s desirability to employers, young families, start-ups, retirees, and new Missoulians.

 The new library will represent Missoula’s core values.
 It will be a life-long learning hub for Missoula County; a permanent anchor of downtown Missoula; and a popular cultural destination for western Montana’s many visitors.